Skip to Content

 Court-Martial Defense

 If you are under investigation or have recently been served a preferred charge sheet for a court-martial or Article 32 preliminary hearing, you need an experienced court-martial military lawyer by your side to protect your rights and defend your integrity.
-Learn more about the different types of courts-martial below.
+The Military Justice Attorneys are ready to stand next to you when you face charges sent down by command.

 A court-martial is a federal court convened by a Commanding Officer/General to adjudicate the alleged criminal misconduct of a military service member.
 A court-martial is the military’s version of a criminal trial, in which other members of the military render a finding on a service member’s guilt or innocence, and any ensuing punishment.
 Depending on the severity of the charges, a court-martial will take one of the following three forms: